ada-popovic/markdown_archive/README.md

 | MEDIUM | website |
 | RESULT | slider controlling the speed of snow and reacting with appropriate audio-visual response |

+### Disappearing snow

+In the near future the word *snow* might become an anachronism.
+As global warming progresses, snow is more and more of a rare sight.
+And without its natural occurence, its relatability is lost.
+Phenomena like TV static/snow, visual snow or yesterday's snow would be named differently if snow did not exist anymore.

 [<img src="https://j.gifs.com/ROJr3z.gif" width="50%">](https://youtu.be/o2rmmqxC4NU)